grew-nlp/grew_doc/content/doc/rule.md

 A lexicon is written as text where:

  * Blank lines and lines starting with `%` symbol are ignored
- * Each line is a list of elements separated by tabulations.
+ * Each line is a list of elements separated by tabulations
- * The first line defines the field  identifiers.
+ * The first line defines the field  identifiers
- * All other lines define the lexicon items that are n-tuples of strings.
+ * All other lines define the lexicon items that are *n*-uples of strings.
- * All lines contain the same number of elements.
+ * All lines must contain the same number of elements.

 The lexicon above can be then written in the file [`nouns.lex`](nouns.lex)
 {{< grew file="/static/doc/rule/nouns.lex" >}}